-Find A Lake > Vilas County > Turner Lake
+Find A Lake > Price County > Turner Lake

 Turner Lake has been monitored by volunteers since 1999.
 Volunteers monitor water clarity with a black and white Secchi disk.
 Some also collect water samples, which are sent to the State Lab of Hygiene to be analyzed.
 Volunteers are the source of the majority of Wisconsin's lake water quality data, and their dedication is greatly appreciated.
 Additional monitoring has been done through projects funded in part by DNR Lake Grants.
 Reports and graphs featuring data collected by volunteers, DNR staff and others can be viewed below.